Aloe Vera

-Aloe vera, (Aloe barbadensis Miller), is a succulent plant species that has been used for its medicinal properties for thousands of years.
+Aloe vera, (Aloe barbadensis miller), is a succulent plant species that has been used for its medicinal properties for thousands of years.
 It belongs to the genus Aloe, which includes over 500 species of flowering plants.
 Aloe vera is characterized by its thick, fleshy leaves that contain a gel-like substance.

 Aloe Vera Overview